vitothepug/javascript-exercises/03_reverseString/README.md

 ## Hints
 Strings in JavaScript cannot be reversed directly so you're going to have to split it into something else first.. do the reversal and then join it back together into a string.

+get the length of the string
+loop through each letter adding it to an array from 1 to los loop through from los to 1 pulling each letter and adding it to a new string return the new string